hubverse-org/hubDocs/docs/source/quickstart-hub-admin/intro.md

 This quickstart guide provides instructions for creating and hosting a simple hub.

-It will provide step by step directions to
+It will provide step-by-step directions to
 - Create a hub repository
 - Clone the hub repository to your local computer
 - Configure the modeling hub by: